liambll/MRI-cardiac-segmentation/README.md

                 dcm_image = dcm_image*slope + intercept
 ```

-<br/>In _poly_to_mask_ function, it might be better to also draw the outline to avoid missing out pixels, altough this probably does not affect the model result.
+<br/>In _poly_to_mask_ function, it might be better to also draw the outline to avoid missing out pixels, although this probably does not affect the model result.
 I did not make this change.
 ```python
     ImageDraw.Draw(img).polygon(xy=polygon, outline=0, fill=1)
 ```

-* add unittests (alghough I do not have time to make it comprehensive)
+* add unittests (although I do not have time to make it comprehensive)
 * use logger to log relevant information and error when running the pipeline for inspection.
 The log generated when the pipeline runs is available at: https://drive.google.com/file/d/1U88gh7pFC4K_tSQWyLK36rJA4EKH_dyu/view?usp=sharing